 TLDR; There is a lot of hype around AI & ML.
 Here’s an example of using ML.NET & Azure Functions to deliver a series of micro-optimisations, to automate a series of 1 second tasks.
-Applied to business processes this is what the 4th Industrial Revolution could look like.
+When applied to business processes, this is what the 4th Industrial Revolution could look like.

 We’re in the 3rd major hype cycle for AI and Machine Learning, and if we over-promise and under-deliver again, the 3rd AI Winter will soon be upon us.